-Nowadays it seems you can add a ‘noir’ label to just about anything: French cop shows are ‘Euro Noir’, Hinterland is ‘Welsh Noir’, James Ellroy’s LA novels are ‘American Noir’.
-So far, though, none of these labels have got close to challenging the respect commanded by ‘Nordic Noir’.
-But if the Edinburgh Book Festival last week is anything to go by, Scotland’s ‘Tartan Noir’ may be on the way up.
+Nowadays it seems you can add a ‘noir’ label to just about anything.
+French cop shows are ‘Euro Noir’, Hinterland is ‘Welsh Noir’, Inspector Montalbano is ‘Medditteranean Noir’.
+So far none of these labels have got close to challenging the influence of ‘Nordic Noir’.
+But, if the Edinburgh Book Festival last week is anything to go by, Scotland’s ‘Tartan Noir’ may certainly prove a future danger to it.

 William McIlvanney’s first Laidlaw novel, published in 1977, is generally considered the genre’s starting post.
-McIlvanney won the Whitbread prize the previous year for Docherty, a historical novel set in a small mining community, and built a loyal fanbase who presumably expected more of the same.
+McIlvanney won the Whitbread Prize a year earlier for Docherty, a historical novel set in a small mining community, and built a loyal fan base expecting more of the same.
 Laidlaw, therefore, came as a surprise.
 Some, dismayed, deserted.
-Others stayed loyal, and McIlvanney published a second Laidlaw novel, The Papers of Tony Veitch in 1983, and a third, Strange Loyalties, in 1991.
+Others stayed, and McIlvanney published a second Laidlaw novel, The Papers of Tony Veitch in 1983, and a third, Strange Loyalties, in 1991.

-Journalist and novelist Allan Massie writing in The Spectator, calls the Laidlaw books “unconventional”.
+Novelist Allan Massie calls the Laidlaw books “unconventional”.
 “McIlvanney,” he says, “did for Glasgow what Chandler had done for Los Angeles: he gave the city its fictional identity.
-Hemingway used to say that all American literature came out of Huckleberry Finn; all Scottish crime writing — ‘tartan noir’ — comes out of Laidlaw.”
+Hemingway used to say that all American literature came out of Huckleberry Finn; all Scottish crime writing – ‘Tartan Noir’ – comes out of Laidlaw.”
 European fiction was still obsessed with the ‘Golden Age’ of traditional, Agatha Christie-style whodunits.
 McIlvanney’s work – in the first Laidlaw novel he gives the murderer’s identity on page one – was different, his books more whydunits than whodunits.